 - "Springfield Interchange Improvement Project - Fact Sheet."
 VDOT.

 - "Project Overview - Woodrow Wilson Project."
-VDOT.
+VDOT web site.

 - Metts, Mitchell (SCDOT)

 - Kozel, Scott.
 "Springfield Interchange Improvement Project - Final Phase to Begin."
 Online posting, misc.transport.road, September 23, 2003.

 "LEAD to receive update on I-95 extension."
 Bangor Daily News (ME), September 16, 2003.